n8sb/scope-labs-edu-vid/README.md

 **An overview:**
 My educational video app uses an instance of NextJs with a simple and clean interface.
 It is limited to youtube videos since you can grab a screenshot from the video url to populate placeholder images for the playable videos.
 It is also responsive / mobile friendly.
 All API queries use the built in fetch API.

-I also used a handful of packages to enhance the apps functionality:
+I also used a handful of packages to enhance the app's functionality:
 react-player - video player
 react-spinners - loading indicator
 react-toastify - alerts / notifications
 faker-js - populate random commenter names / ids

 **How to run:**
 Run the application by running the following commands: